12 Proven Steps to get the best ROI with your Roofer Marketing Investment Plan.

 You built your roofing business by delivering a great product and great customer service.
-Your business has grown through word of mouth, customer referral, and a few online reviews.
+Your business has grown through word of mouth, customer referrals, and a few online positive reviews.
 But all these techniques have the same thing in common.
 They are effective but slow.
-You can only meet so many people in a day and hand out business cards.
+You can only meet so many people in a day and hand out so many business cards.
 Customers only have so many friends and business associates, and most of those people will only need a roof once every 20 years.
 And as for reviews?
 Well, customers can only write ONE positive review to document their experience.
-Therefore, you need a professional roofing marketing plan – preferably a professional roofer marketing plan developed specifically for you.
+And a bad review can really hurt your business's good reputation.
+Therefore, you need a professional roofing marketing plan – preferably digital marketing strategies developed specifically for you.

-Before detailing the specific steps involved, let’s address the key concern of many roofing business owners; namely, why is a professional roofing marketing plan so expensive?
+Before detailing the specific steps involved, let’s address the key concern of many roofing business owners: Why is a professional roofing marketing plan so expensive?
 One word.
 Expertise.
-You are paying for roofer marketing expertise.
-A professional, such as myself, understands all aspects of conventional and digital marketing and how to maximize your roofer marketing dollars.
-In fact, as a Google 5 star rated certified professional, I have a proven history of creating successful repeatable sales processes (more on this idea in step 8) which have resulted in upwards of a 75% closing rate.
+You are paying for roofing industry marketing expertise.
+A professional understands all conventional and digital marketing aspects and how to maximize your roofer marketing dollars.
+As a Google 5-star rated certified professional, our agency has a proven history of creating successful, repeatable sales processes (more on this idea in step 8), resulting in upwards of a 75% closing rate with high-quality leads.

 So, the Dirty Dozen…

 - Establish a rapport with your Marketing Team

 - Know your Numbers